 A “class action” is a civil suit brought by one or more people on behalf of themselves and others who are similarly situated.
-That is, the all are part of a group of individuals in a substantially similar circumstance where the common issues are the most critical to the lawsuit.
-For example, a class action would be appropriate if a large number of employees all do not get paid overtime or are not given meal breaks.
+This means that all are part of a group of individuals in a substantially similar circumstance where the common issues are the most critical to the lawsuit.
+For example, a class action would be appropriate if a large number of employees don’t get paid overtime or are not given meal breaks.

 Class action lawsuits are a popular method to have multiple (in some cases, thousands) of individual claims heard and decided in one lawsuit.
-Danz & Associates has been lead attorney or co counsel in numerous such lawsuits in consumer affairs and employment-related matters.
+Danz & Associates has been the lead attorney or co-counsel in numerous lawsuits as such in consumer affairs and employment-related matters.
 All such lawsuits have several things in common:

 - Numerosity of claimants such that it is more efficient to hear all claims than individual cases.
 We have seen classes of as few as 20 to as many as 5,000 certified.
 We are currently litigating a wage and hour class action for management employees who have been docked for taking less than a full day off, say to see their doctor.
 This class has over 3,000 workers.

 - Commonality and typicality of claims.
-All claimants are basically alleging violation of a single primary right.
+All claimants are basically alleging a violation of a single primary right.
 In the recent case of Dukes vs Walmart, the issue was the “glass ceiling” which female management employees were facing.
-(The US Supreme Court determined that this was not an appropriate class matter, so that the cases will still go forward as individual claims in hundreds of courthouses across the country).
-Other similar claims might involve failure to pay overtime, allow for rest or meal breaks, or the like.
+(The US Supreme Court determined that this was not an appropriate class matter so that the cases will still go forward as individual claims in hundreds of courthouses across the country).
+Other similar claims might involve failure to pay overtime, allow for rest or meal breaks, etc.